apache/spark/dev/REFRESHING_CI_CACHE.md

 # Manually refreshing the images

 The images can be rebuilt and refreshed after the constraints are pushed.
-Refreshing image for particular python version is a simple as running the [refresh_images.sh](refresh_images.sh) script with pyhon version as parameter:
+Refreshing image for particular python version is a simple as running the [refresh_images.sh](refresh_images.sh) script with python version as parameter:

 ```bash